Gravitational Wave Generation via the Einstein-Langevin Equation: Methods

-The double integral defines the kernel for quanta dissipation force.
-In the integral with respect to $\tau'$, $\tau_0$ is the conformal time upon initial reference.
-The kernel reflects both the spectral contributions of pertubation (via the $k^3$-weighting) and their time-dependent dissipation dynamics.
-On the right-hand side, the Gaussian noise generator $\zeta_2(\tau)$ is subjugated to a conformal time derivative.

-To ensure dimensional consistency in the equation, we scale $\dot{\zeta}_2(\tau)=\hbar\dot{\vartheta}_2(\tau)$, where the stochastic contribution is governed by $\vartheta(\tau)$.
-Consequentially, the average value and correlation relations apply to $\vartheta_2(\tau)$ as they apply to $\zeta_2(\tau)$, and $\hbar$ implies its quantum nature.
-This scaling also ensures that the noise amplitude is proportional to the canonical quanta of area $A\propto8\pi\hbar G$, which emerges from loop quantum gravity frameworks \cite{Rovelli:1987df, Rovelli:1989za, Rovelli:1994ge, Rovelli:2004}.
-This proportionality between noise amplitude and discrete area provides a basis of associating stochastic fluctuations with the quantum structure of spacetime.
+The double integral defines the quanta dissipation kernel.
+The integral over $\tau'$ runs from the initial-reference conformal time $\tau_0$ to the current, dynamic conformal time $\tau$.
+This kernel encodes both the spectral contributions of perturbations (via the $k^3$-weighting) and their conformal-time-dependent dissipation dynamics.
+On the right-hand side, the Gaussian noise generator $\zeta_2(\tau)$ is acted upon by a conformal time derivative.
+Its amplitude is shown to be proportional to the canonical quantum of area $A\propto8\pi\hbar G$, which emerges from independent loop quantum gravity frameworks \cite{Rovelli:1987df, Rovelli:1989za, Rovelli:1994ge, Rovelli:2004}.
+This proportionality provides a natural connection between stochastic fluctuations and the discretized structure of spacetime itself.

-To investigate the role of stochastic fluctuations in GW formation, we model the graviton fluctuations as a Brownian system within the rotating, contracting volume $V=V(t)$.
-This analogy follows from treating graviton fluctuations as stochastic perturbations rather than asserting an underlying thermodynamic equilibrium.
-The approach is inspired by the Einstein-Langevin framework \cite{Hu:1994ep}, where interactions between gravitons induce effective dissipation and noise-like behavior.

-To enable numerical analysis, we condition Eq. (\ref{eleq}) into a first-order differential equation, allowing for discretization via a forward Euler iteration scheme.
-In reducing the order of the Einstein-Langevin equation, mathematically, we neglect the cosmological constant (i.e., $\Lambda\simeq0$) and evaluate both sides of the equation over $d\tau$:
+To investigate the role of stochastic fluctuations in GW generation, we model graviton fluctuations as a Brownian system confined within the rotating, contracting volume $V=V(t)$.
+This analogy treats graviton fluctuations as stochastic perturbations induced by high-energy self-interactions and binary coalescence, rather than by thermodynamic means, as discussed in Section \ref{sect:braun}.
+For numerical analysis, we reduce Eq. (\ref{eleq}) to a first-order differential form, suitable for discretization via a forward Euler scheme.
+In doing so, we first neglect the cosmological term containing $\Lambda$, see footnote\footnote{This is consistent with the external analysis of the CCB mass-shell, which also ignores $\Lambda$, thereby constraining the system to a local setting.}.
+Then, we evaluate both sides over $d\tau$ to obtain:

-After integration over $d\tau$, the conformal time differentiation on $\vartheta_2(\tau)$ is removed, restoring a Gaussian noise generator term on the right-hand side.
-Additionally, a $\tau$-evaluated dissipation kernel yields a positive force factor $F$; as a result, Eq. (\ref{eleq2}) takes the similar form as a Langevin equation with a constant dissipation force:
+After integration over $d\tau$, the conformal-time differentiation on $\zeta_2(\tau)$ is removed, restoring a standard Gaussian noise term.
+Additionally, the dissipation kernel evaluated at $\tau$ integrates out the time dependence and yields a constant force factor $F$.
+Consequently, Eq. (\ref{eleq2}) takes a form analogous to a Langevin equation with constant dissipation: